 Hall staff initially ‘banned’ pop concerts in 1972 following a spate of vandalism and public disorder the year before.
 Thankfully, things have changed in a big way since then!

-Do you know any fun or interesting facts about the Royal Albert Hall that we’ve not mentioned?
-Share them with us in the comments section below!
+Do you know any fun facts about the Royal Albert Hall?
+Share them in the comments below!